els-390/CI-Capstone-Portfolio-Project/README.md

 - Javascript

-All Javascript code was tested for errors with JSHint.
+All Javascript code was tested for errors with JSHint with each file pasted into the website to check it.

 <img src=static/images/readme/validation/comments_js.png alt="JS Hint for comments.js">